-- 1. In the event of a failure of any one of the above course pillars, a student may be offered remediation and supplemental assessment.
-Failure of more than one course pillar will result in an automatic failure of the course, with no remediation offered. - 2.
-Upon identification of failure of a course pillar, students will meet with the Module/Course Director, and/or Year Chair and Academic Support Team to devise a learning plan if remediation is being offered.
-The Module Director/Course Director, in consultation with Academic Support Team, will determine the specific type of remediation needed for each individual student.
+- 1. In the event of a failure of any one of the above components, a student may be offered remediation and supplemental assessment.
+Failure of more than one of the necessary components to pass the course will result in an automatic failure of the course, with no remediation offered. - 2.
+Upon identification of failure of the final OSCE, ACS Mini-OSCE, or the number of in module assessments components, students will meet with the Module/Course Director, and/or Year Chair and Academic Support Team to devise a learning plan if remediation is being offered.
+The Module Director/Course Director, in consultation with the Academic Support Team, will determine the specific type of remediation needed for each individual student.
 This remediation may be in the form of additional assignments, assigned readings, and meetings with the Module Director and/or other mentors. - 3.
-After completion of the pillar remediation, a supplemental assessment will be offered at the end of the term.
+After completion of the remediation, a supplemental assessment will be offered at the end of the term.
 The Module Director/Course Director will determine the specific type of supplemental assessment, which may be in a different format than the original assessment. - 4.
-Failure of a supplemental assessment will be deemed as a failure of a second course pillar resulting in automatic failure of the course. - 5.
-A maximum of 1 course pillar remediation and supplemental assessment will be offered for the course.
-Where the in-module assessment pillar (course pillar #3) needs to be remediated, this will require remediation of each failed assignment/assessment separately, but still shall be considered the remediation of one course pillar for the purposes of this policy.
-Successful completion of remediation and supplemental assessments will result in a minimum pass grade for that pillar, or for those assignments, if remediation is on the basis of pillar 3. - 6.
-In the event that remediation of any part of this course (including but not limited to: clinical experiences, assignments or OSCEs) is required, students must be available in an appropriate site until early February to complete the remediation process.
+Failure of a supplemental assessment will be deemed as a failure resulting in automatic failure of the course. - 5.
+A maximum of 1 course component remediation and supplemental assessment will be offered for the course.
+Where the in-module assessment component needs to be remediated, this will require remediation of each failed assignment/assessment separately, but still shall be considered the remediation of one course component for the purposes of this policy.
+Successful completion of remediation and supplemental assessments will result in a minimum pass grade for that component, or for those assignments. - 6.
+In the event that remediation of any part of this course (Assignments or either OSCE) is required, students must be available in an appropriate site until early February to complete the remediation process.
 It is strongly recommended that any travel be carefully planned with this is mind, including researching cancelation policies and carefully considering non-refundable items.
 Exceptions and appeals to this policy will be adjudicated on a case-by-case basis by the Program Manager of UGME, the Assistant Dean Academic and Associate Dean of UGME.
 Exceptions to this policy will be rare and granted under only very special circumstances. - 7.
 There will only be a single site supplemental OSCE.
 The supplemental OSCE will either be in Saskatoon or Regina and students will be expected to travel to whichever site is chosen.